 This is a series of 4 different functional core exercises that should be appropriate for most people to perform safely.

 Proper lifting is essential in avoiding lower back injury.
 Lifting while bent forward at the waist places excessive loads on our lumbar discs and muscles which can lead to injury.
-This video demonstrates the proper way to lift something from a lower surface.

 These are a series of exercises to help create increased spinal flexibility as well as a stretch for the psoas muscle.
 The psoas muscle attaches from the hip to the spine and when tight can create both spinal and hip compression.
 It is common for people to be too tight through the thoracic region of the spine.
 This can lead to neck, lower back, and shoulder injuries and pain.